Citrix Systems: Operations

 Citrix is governed by a ten-member board of directors.
-Citrix has headquarters in Fort Lauderdale, Florida.
-Its other United States offices are in California and North Carolina.
-Citrix research and development centers are located in the U.S., Australia, India, Japan, Greece and the United Kingdom.
+The company has headquarters in Fort Lauderdale, Florida, with two more U.S. based offices in California and North Carolina.
+Citrix has research and development centers located in the U.S., Australia, India, Japan, Greece, and the United Kingdom.

-Citrix licenses its services and products directly to clients, including IT professionals, SMEs, and through companies called value-added resellers that resell the products and services after adding additional features.
+Citrix licenses its services and products directly to clients, which include IT professionals and SMEs, and through value-added resellers.

-Citrix is publicly traded under the ticker symbol CTXS.
-In 2020, the company ranked 779 on the Fortune 1000 and 1,267 on Forbes Global 2000.
+Before going private, Citrix was publicly traded under the ticker symbol CTXS.
+In 2020, the company ranked 779 on the Fortune 1000 and 1,267 on the Forbes Global 2000.
 In 2019, Citrix generated $3.01 billion in revenue.

-On January 31, 2022, it was announced that Citrix had been acquired in a $16.5 billion deal by affiliates of Vista Equity Partners and Evergreen Coast Capital.
-The all-cash acquisition will see Citrix merge with TIBCO, a Vista portfolio company.
-It has already been reported that Citrix will go private through this deal.

 Acquisitions

-Citrix has expanded and added new products, technologies, and services through a number of acquisitions.
+Citrix has expanded and added new products, technologies, and services through several acquisitions.
 Its first acquisition was DataPac in 1997, which Citrix purchased in order to utilize DataPac's technology and its position in the Asia-Pacific region.
-Other major acquisitions include ExpertCity in 2004, NetScaler in 2005, XenSource in 2007 and ShareFile in 2011.
+Other major acquisitions include ExpertCity in 2004, NetScaler in 2005, XenSource in 2007, and ShareFile in 2011.
 As of 2015, Citrix has acquired nearly 50 companies.

 In November 2018, Citrix paid $200 million to acquire Sapho, a software startup that develops micro apps for workers.
 In January 2021, Citrix announced its intention to acquire Wrike for $2.25 billion.
 The acquisition was completed in March 2021.

 Products

-Citrix creates software that allows the individuals of an enterprise to work and collaborate remotely regardless of device or network.
-The main areas the company works in are desktop and apps; Desktop as a Service (DaaS); networking and cloud; and Software as a service (SaaS).
+Citrix creates software that allows employees to work and collaborate remotely regardless of device or network.
+The company's main products are in desktop software, Desktop as a Service (DaaS) systems, networking, cloud, and Software as a service (SaaS).

 Desktops and apps

-Citrix offers a number of products related to desktop and application virtualization.
-These tools allow access to Windows desktops and applications independently of the machine they are actually on, and from any device with any operating system.
-Citrix XenApp provides application virtualization (now integrated as part of XenDesktop), and Citrix XenDesktop, Citrix VDI-in-a-Box and XenClient all provide desktop virtualization.
+Citrix offers several products related to desktop and application virtualization.
+These tools allow access to computers and applications independently of what device they are physically using, from any device.
+Citrix XenApp, now integrated as part of XenDesktop, provides application virtualization.
+Citrix XenDesktop, Citrix VDI-in-a-Box, and XenClient all provide desktop virtualization.
 The DesktopPlayer for Mac allows online and offline access to Windows virtual desktops from Macs.
 Citrix Workspace Cloud is a platform for building and delivering desktops and applications from the cloud.
 ShareFile allows companies and organizations to sync and share files.
-XenMobile offers mobile app and device management, Citrix Receiver is a client software that allows universal access to virtual applications and desktops, and AppDNA, software that provides application migration and management.
+XenMobile offers mobile app and device management.
+Citrix Receiver is a client software that allows universal access to virtual applications and desktops.
+AppDNA offers software that provides application migration and management.

 Citrix users interact with the HDX protocol on top of the RDS.
-So, this protocol acts as a buffer between the users and the server, compressing the data in the meantime as well.
+This protocol acts as a buffer between the users and the server and compresses data in the meantime.